MySQL

 MySQL schema definition

-As the database source the MySQL data source can be marked as read_only
+As a database source, the MySQL data source can be marked as read_only

 or self_defined